Common and uncommon characteristics of the 1979 O-Pee-Chee Wayne Gretzky Rookie card

 The yellow Gretzky dot is so last century

 Some characteristics are simply notable, fun trivia, while others can have a real impact on value, as some imperfections differ between the examples to varying degrees.
 This is helpful in not only providing a more granular way of differentiating PSA 9s (even 8’s, thus the 8.5), but helpful in putting an age to the card with the notion being that some issues resolve over time, and cards with the fewest or diminished marks must have been printed further down the line.
+The marketplace reacts to the variations in characteristics and imperfections noted here, consciously or otherwise, many people look for cards only with the blue skate-lines, and sales figures reflect this.
+Prices can range greatly for a PSA 9 and some of those 9’s are pretty horrible.

-The single best part of this series.
+Another benefit of a rough-cut is that you know it isn’t fake.
 You can get straight-cut cards from any series, but when you get into the ’79 OPC, you’re adding yet another qualitative element that when on the right card, can generate much pride in ownership because they are almost impossible to maintain in original condition.
-The fibers in the cut make the card just a touch wider (in some places up to 1/16″ combined sides), so taking them in and out of holders risks damaging the hairs every single time.
-You can’t hold them by their edges, tough to avoid or even think about when you’re nine years old, and when you sell it, whether it counts to grading or not, a matted rough-cut edge looks hard and plain.
+The fibers in the cut make the card just a touch wider (in some places up to 1/16″ combined sides), so taking them in and out of holders risks damaging the hairs every single time and you can’t hold them by their edges, tough to avoid or even think about when you’re nine years old.

+According to Ken McAvoy, a former factory plant manager in 1980, O-Pee-Chee was using a dull cutting blade that they set-up in the basement of their gum company.
+This, coupled with an apparent lack of a cutting clamp which would have kept the stack firmly in place to avoid offset printing issue which plagues this series, leaves very few perfect examples.
+Apparently only 10% of the cards that came off the line could have ever qualified for gem mint status since “quality was not the number one priority back then”.
 With a rough-cut, you know exactly what you’re getting and ultimately it doesn’t (isn’t supposed to) effect the grade, as all the graded elements of the card are found within the boundaries of the cutting area, just like every other card, but the rough edges add character; the collateral damage from being ripped apart with a dull blade.
 Finding a Gretzky with a nice rough-cut on both sides provides a balance to the beauty with a little framed-chaos, which on the right example, tricks the eye into seeing it is a white border.
 And this is the point, the best example to get is the one that adheres to all the rules of a PSA 10 while retaining all the character of a true OPC.

 Many thanks to Jack Harris at the LATimes for helping to clear-up the mystery of “wire or blade”